 B (It failed when a partner in the scheme withdraw support.)

-Question 21 and 22: Which TWO of the following statements are made in the text about Amsterdam today?
+Questions 21 and 22: Which TWO of the following statements are made in the text about Amsterdam today?

 Keywords for this question: Amsterdam today

-The answers can be found in paragraph G, because the paragraph starts with “In Amsterdam today.. ..”.
-At first, take a look at lines 2-3, “. . . it is regarded as one of the two most cycle-friendly capitals in the world – … .”
+First, take a look at lines 2-3, “. . . it is regarded as one of the two most cycle-friendly capitals in the world – … .”
 (Answer E)

 Again, look at lines 6-7, “.. .
 People who travel on the underground don’t carry their bikes around.
 But often they need additional transport to reach their final destination.”
-The lines clearly explains that a bike-sharing scheme is very important for people who use underground tubes, because they need additional transport (bikes) to get to their expected destination.
+The lines clearly explain that a bike-sharing scheme is very important for people who use underground tubes, because they need additional transport (bikes) to get to their expected destination.
 (Answer D)